denzveloper/denzveloper.github.io/_posts/2024-01-14-DVBT2_HF_Receiver.md

 connect thin wire to other antenna for HF/SW/MW. for easily i using a crocodile clip (after tin iron and solder on the other end of the cable).
 ![Modding DVB-T2]({{ site.baseurl }}/images/astrm_dt2/img_3.webp)

-connect antenna jack for receiving a VHF/UHF
+connect antenna jack for receiving a VHF/UHF (if want to user TV turner too)
 ![Modding DVB-T2]({{ site.baseurl }}/images/astrm_dt2/img_2.webp)